jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     CT: memory_limit_check at wrapper.c:18:0
     RF: memory_limit_check at wrapper.c:35:1
     CF: do_xmalloc at wrapper.c:51:8
-    CT: Jump to external code
+    CT: Jump to external code for _malloc
-    CF: Jump to external code
+    CF: Jump to external code for _malloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _malloc
     RF: do_xmalloc at wrapper.c:68:1
     RF: xmalloc at wrapper.c:72:2
     CF: add_to_trie at path.c:204:3
+    CT: Jump to external code for ___memcpy_chk
+    CF: Jump to external code for ___memcpy_chk
+    CT: External code
+    RF: Jump to external code for ___memcpy_chk
+    CF: add_to_trie at path.c:208:22
+    CT: xstrndup at wrapper.c:113:0
+    CF: xstrndup at wrapper.c:114:12
+    CT: Jump to external code for _memchr
+    CF: Jump to external code for _memchr
+    CT: External code
+    RF: Jump to external code for _memchr
+    CF: xstrndup at wrapper.c:115:9
+    [...37 more events...]
+  Occurrences: 2

+Uncategorised
+  Events:
+    CT: add_to_trie at path.c:183:0
+    CF: add_to_trie at path.c:228:11
+    CT: add_to_trie at path.c:183:0
+    CF: add_to_trie at path.c:203:11
     CT: xmalloc at wrapper.c:71:0
     CF: xmalloc at wrapper.c:72:9
     CT: do_xmalloc at wrapper.c:46:0